Politician pardoned by Trump accused of illegal election fraud | ExBulletin

 The indictment does not specify which presidential candidate, but at the time of the event noted in the indictment on September 22, 2016, there were only two major candidates, Republican Trump and Democrat Hillary Clinton.
 Trump held a fundraiser in Pittsburgh on September 22.

 Benton has long been involved in Republican politics.
-Wead is a conservative commentator and author who served in George HW Bush’s White House and wrote a book, Inside Trumps White House: The Real Story of His Chairman, “which he described as an authoritative story of the early years of term of office of the president.
+Wead is a conservative commentator and author who served in George HW Bush’s White House and wrote a book, Inside Trumps White House: The Real Story of His Chairman, which he described as an authoritative story of the early years in office.
+Of the president.

 After the anonymous donor pledged to transfer the funds, Benton arranged for the Russian national to attend a political fundraising event and get a photo in exchange for $ 100,000 in donations to a political consulting firm. owned by Benton, according to the indictment.
 The indictment says the men then disguised the funds by creating a fake invoice.